 For more information on this, see the California Department of Consumer Affairs Legal Guide, “Display of Return Policy by Retail Sellers.”

 Surprisingly, even stores in the same chain can have different refund policies.
-Stores can also change their policies at will, so some stores may have different policies during the holiday shopping season than the rest of the year.
+Stores can also change their policies at will.
+Some stores may have different policies during the holiday shopping season than the rest of the year.
 Often holiday return policies allow more time so that people can return gifts easily.

 Retailers who violate Civil Code §1723 may be liable for the amount of purchase, and are also subject to the Consumers Legal Remedies Act (Cal.
 Civil Code §§1750-1784), which allows class action lawsuits for deceptive and unfair business practices.